raspberrypilearning/disco-dance-floor/en/step_4.md

 --- task ---

-Go to the 'Hierarchy' window and select the **Ball** GameObject.
+Go to the Hierarchy window and select the 'Ball' GameObject.

-In the 'Inspector' window, go to 'Add Component' and search for 'Script' and choose 'New script'.
+In the Inspector window, go to 'Add Component' and search for 'Script' and choose 'New script'.

-Name the new script 'SpotlightController' and drag it into the 'Scripts' folder.
+Name the new script 'SpotlightController' and drag it into the Scripts folder.

 --- /task ---